dustinwhisman/dustinwhisman.com/pages/writing/how-to-use-google-analytics-without-breaking-the-law.md

 ## Do you actually need analytics?

 If all of this sounds like a hassle, it’s because it is.
 Invading users’ privacy used to be so much easier, but with browsers starting to block third-party cookies more aggressively along with ad-blocker extensions and privacy laws, any data that you manage to collect (legally or otherwise) is likely to have huge gaps.
-By the way, Google Analytics sets first-party cookies somehow–no idea how that’s allowed, but apparently it is.
+By the way, Google Analytics sets first-party cookies somehow—no idea how that’s allowed, but apparently it is.

 The flakiness of data is maybe most evident by GA4 using machine learning to fill in gaps in data, otherwise known as making stuff up, also known as just guessin’.
-That’s not to say that analytics data is worthless–you can still probably glean some insights from which pages on your site get the most traffic, but is it worth it?
+That’s not to say that analytics data is worthless—you can still probably glean some insights from which pages on your site get the most traffic, but is it worth it?

 Answer these questions to decide whether analytics (of any kind) are going to be useful for you: